Experiences & Amenities

 - The park provides an accessible route around the marina basin to the restrooms, concession, fish cleaning station, rinse/shower station and beach.

 Fish caught in the waters around the park include speckled trout, red drum, flounder, mullet, bluefish, whiting and shark.
 Spear fishing is not permitted in the park.
-Scalloping is an extremely popular activity during the summer months.
+Scalloping is extremely popular during the summer months.

 Scuba diving is limited at St. Joseph Peninsula State Park; however, there is excellent scuba diving off shore.
 The Mexico Beach Artificial Reef Association has placed several artificial reefs and wrecks off shore just north of the park.